livrasand/pipq/README.md

 * **Maintainer Analysis**: Detects packages maintained by a single individual, indicating higher risk of abandonment
 * **License Validation**: Detects missing or problematic licenses
 * **Integrity Validation**: Verifies secure URLs and presence of hashes (SHA256/MD5)
+* **Vulnerability Validator**: Checks for known vulnerabilities using the OSV (Open Source Vulnerabilities) database with local caching.

 #### User Experience